Research

 A multi-partner project financed by Flanders Heritage Agency.

-This collaborative project between Universiteit Gent, Katholieke Universiteit Leuven, Vrije Universiteti Brussel, BAAC en Parcum has the aim to make an open access inventory, ethical and legal framework for the archaeological human remains collections in Flanders.
+This collaborative project between Universiteit Gent, Katholieke Universiteit Leuven, Vrije Universiteti Brussel, BAAC en Parcum had the aim to make an open access inventory, ethical and legal framework for the archaeological human remains collections in Flanders.

 A collaboration with Ruben Willaert and Liverpool John Moores University